chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 ### SYNOPSIS
 Deletes all your locker secrets.
 ### DESCRIPTION
-If you want to delete your locker secrets and start with a clean locker, you can use thie cmdlet to do so.
+If you want to delete your locker secrets and start with a clean locker, you can use this cmdlet to do so.
 When you deploy PowerPass using the Deploy-Module.ps1 script provided with this module, it generates a unique salt for this deployment which is used to encrypt your locker's salt.
 If you replace this salt by redeploying the module, you will no longer be able to access your locker and will need to start with a